In Memory of Baby Zeke

 For she loves it when I bring flowers her way.

-Hmm, excuse me girls I really hate to bust your bubble
+Hmm, excuse me girls I really hate to burst your bubble

 But I’m the one who she loves double